 Gardening is a great way to grow your own veggies and relax.
 Host potlucks or game nights with friends to keep things social without spending a dime.
 Volunteering, like helping at a local food bank, connects you with others and gives back to the community.

-Utility bills can sneak up on you, but frugal living at 60 means finding ways to keep them in check.
+Utility bills can sneak up on you, but smart living after 60 means finding ways to keep them in check.

 Energy and Water Efficiency